 If any part of your retirement plan is based on predictions of future growth then you do not have enough yet, or you have too much at risk.
 So, every single conversation, concern, or hope about the performance of the markets should not be able to scratch one penny of your income.

-Even the most sophisticated and wealthiest families are often confused by this part of the Financial Freedom Plan.
+Even the most sophisticated and wealthiest families are often confused by this part of the Freedom Day Plan.
 Assets that fluctuate in value are just fine to own, but only after your multiple streams of income are planned for.
 The discipline of planning and removing enough of your nest egg from harm’s way, I assure you, will last longer than anybody’s market predictions track record.

 Part of that planning is eliminating any $1 of unnecessary risk, costs, or taxes which has the same effect on your bottom line as making another $1 in profit.
 Really think about that.
 Making a plan more efficient has dramatically more compounding results on the math than predicting does.